MaxMicheluttiUnitn/DecisionDiagrams/README.md

 ## Installation

 First install the dd package with cython and wheel.
 This is a fork of the official dd package that can be installed directly from pip, which adds bindings for generating LDDs.
+You can find more info at [this link](https://github.com/masinag/dd).

 ```
     pip install --upgrade wheel cython